 Our food safety culture starts with menu planning and recipe development several months before we launch our seasonal menus.

 We may decide to exclude certain allergens from dishes so they appeal to a greater number of people.
-So we currently don’t use peanuts in any of our kitchens and we use gluten-free flour in our batters.
-We also use rennet-free Italian hard cheese instead of Parmesan in dishes suitable for vegetarians.
-In all these cases we substitute alternatives where we are confident that it doesn’t impact the taste.
+So we currently don’t use tree nuts of peanuts in any of our kitchens and we use gluten-free flour in our batters, In all these cases we substitute alternatives where we are confident that it doesn’t impact the taste.

 We publish a list of all dishes available in our restaurants and provide a simple way of identifying which dishes contain any of the fourteen main allergens.
 The allergen menu is available on the menu page of our website and to all diners upon request at our restaurants.
 Our standard menus also give indications of popular dietary choices such as No Gluten Containing Ingredients (NGCI), Vegetarian (V), Vegan (VV) and Dairy Free (DF) to avoid any confusion.